birdhumming/haiyang/note.md

-data structure 3 is all about hash
+data structure 3 is all about hash; discretization is a very special case of hash, could have just used hash; no need for discretization; no need to have special item in basic knowledge

 william lin tracking - codes save his past contests lower_bound, upper_bound() must be on sorted vector